Constituency Casework Data and Dissolution

 The order also allows third parties (such as Government Departments or local authorities) to disclose sensitive personal data to a Member acting on behalf of a constituent where the disclosure is necessary to assist the Member in responding to the individual’s request.
 The condition is permissive; it does not compel third parties to disclose information to a Member and other organisations may still ask you to demonstrate that you are acting on your constituent’s behalf.

 When processing non-sensitive personal data, Members can usually rely on the consent of the constituent as providing the necessary condition (i.e. if a constituent has contacted the Member asking them to pursue a case on their behalf, it is reasonable to take this as confirmation that they are happy for their personal data to be processed as necessary to progress the case).
-I t is important to keep a record of any correspondence from the constituent that the Member is relying on as evidence of a request to act on their behalf.
+It is important to keep a record of any correspondence from the constituent that the Member is relying on as evidence of a request to act on their behalf.
 Please note, consent can also be withdrawn; you must make it easy for individuals to withdraw their consent at any time.
 You can read more about sharing data here: https://parlinet.parliament.uk/information-resources/data-protection-freedom-of-information-and-information-security/data-protection/data-protection-for-commons-members-and-their-offices/sharing-constituents-personal-data/

 Registration with the ICO